centaurus-project/centaurus/docs/security.md

 ## Internal malicious actors

-Due to the multisig scheme applied to the vault Stellar account, any attack on the consensus mechanism requires more than a half of all constellation auditors to agree on the operation.
+??Due to the multisig scheme applied to the vault Stellar account, any attack on the consensus mechanism requires more than a half of all constellation auditors to agree on the operation.
 A client can't transfer, trade, or withdraw funds without confirmation from the majority of auditors.
 Since the auditors will be run by public entities, we can assume that it would be